 This is a joint course between Trinity and the Dublin Institute of Technology (DIT).
 For full details of admission requirements contact the DIT.

-Students are required to undergo Garda vetting before placement-based studies can proceed.
+Students are required to undergo Garda vetting and health screening before clinical placements can proceed.

 Application Procedure